AwJaa/DDoI-VPN/README.md

 DDoI VPN has 3 major hardware components, all of which are under your complete control at all times.
 These are: the "Browsing Client", the "ProxyVM", and the "Linodes".
-The ProxyVM might be better named something else, like "VPNrouter", "ProxyForwarder", or even just "Waypoint", but the name was chosen when the main purpose of the box was indeed to be purely a aimple proxy.
+The ProxyVM might be better named something else, like "VPNrouter", "ProxyForwarder", or even just "Waypoint", but the name was chosen when the main purpose of the box was indeed to be purely a simple proxy.

 The ProxyVM can be an internal machine.
 All that is important is that it can reach the external Linode machines via UDP.
 The choices for interface names is arbitrary and were chosen only to make the most sense in this diagram.
 The choices for ports